vkbo/novelWriter/docs/source/usage_shortcuts.rst

 ******************

 Most features in novelWriter are available as keyboard shortcuts.
 This is a reference list if these shortcuts.
-Most of them are also listed in the application.
+Most of them are also listed in the application's user interface.

 .. note::
-   On macOS, replace :kbd:`Ctrl` with :kbd:`Cmd`.
+   On MacOS, replace :kbd:`Ctrl` with :kbd:`Cmd`.

 .. _a_kb_main: